earkevin11/Consuming-APIs/README.md

     - <img width="1279" height="839" alt="image" src="https://github.com/user-attachments/assets/808afcfd-56d4-4847-aebb-12677770d767" />

-- 4. Save the file and clean it with Python
+# Step 4.
+Save the file and clean it with Python

 Python code that will take ALL the json files in that directory/folder (aws_json_security_policies) and combine them into an excel file called aws_combined_resources.xlsx
 #Important: Make sure you saved all of json files and moved it to the directory/folder so the Python script can go through each json file and add it to the excel file